nearform/terraform-azure-sonarqube/README.md

 ## Enabling HTTPS Support

-This Terraform module does **not** include HTTPS (TLS) support in the Azure Application Gateway (AppGW) by default.
-While the initial implementation supported TLS termination, we decided to **leave HTTPS configuration to the user** for the following reasons:
+This Terraform module does **not** include HTTPS (TLS) support in the Azure Application Gateway (AppGW) by default for the following reasons:

 - **DNS & Certificate Complexity**: Automating HTTPS across all use cases is challenging.
-Different organizations use various **DNS providers, certificate authorities (CAs), and domain types**, some of which (e.g., `.ie` domains) are not natively supported in certain cloud environments.
+Different organizations use various **DNS providers, certificate authorities (CAs), and domain types**, some of which are not natively supported in certain cloud environments.
 - **Flexibility for Users**: HTTPS implementation varies based on **security policies, internal PKI infrastructure, and certificate lifecycle management**.
 Providing a one-size-fits-all approach could introduce unnecessary constraints.
 - **User Control**: Delegating TLS configuration allows users to integrate with **existing certificate automation workflows** and manage domain-specific requirements independently.